 Hazel Aiello.
 Hazel is a Publisher of a Catholic publication.
 She is a wife and mother of two residing in Somerset County, New Jersey.
 Hazel is grateful for her Catholic upbringing in the Philippines and is blessed to be a CFR Lay Associate at Most Blessed Sacrament Friary in Newark.
 She is privileged to serve as the Secretary on the Board.

 Bill Haney.
 Bill is a retired financial services executive and a devout Catholic, currently engaged in multiple church-based volunteer ministries.
 Bill is a trained engineer with a diverse professional background on both Wall Street and Main Street.
 Bill and his wife Mary live in Westchester where they raised three beautiful, now adult daughters.

 Peter Jones, CFA: Peter is a financial analyst and investor based in Fairfield County, Connecticut.
 He is a happy “revert” to the Catholic faith and serves as Treasurer on the Board of Holy Family Farm.
 Peter is married with three children.

 Deacon Andy Zucaro.
 Deacon Andy is the founder and president of AZCO Corp., a manufacturing company started in 1983, located in Fairfield, NJ.
 After getting his Master’s Degree in Theology from Seton Hall University Seminary, he was ordained as a permanent deacon in the Catholic Church in June 2016.
-His parish is Church of the Presentation in Upper Saddle River, NJ.
+His parish is Our Lady of Mercy in Park Ridge NJ.
 He and his wife Lori have been blessed with three children and five grandchildren.
 Deacon Andy is on the board of Holy Family Farm as servant of servants.